mdolab/docs/clusterSetup/stampedeSetup.rst

 ..
 NOTE ::

-   It is strongly recommended to go through `Stampede 2 user guide <https://portal.tacc.utexas.edu/user-guides/stampede2>`_ before you start operating on your account
+   It is strongly recommended to go through the `Stampede 2 user guide <https://portal.tacc.utexas.edu/user-guides/stampede2>`_ before you start operating on your account

 Connecting to the TACC servers
 ------------------------------